KempaLab/Nucleotides/README.md

 # Nucleotides
-Collection of scripts dealing with Nucleotide Analysis development
+Collection of scripts dealing with Nucleotide Analysis and general method development

+For now we have only one script in here regarding this.
+More to come :-)